Oyin414/webpack-template/README.md

 # Webpack Starter Template

-A simple Webpack setup with development and production configs.
+A simple Webpack setup with development and production configs.Make sure to run npm install every time the template is used for a new project

 ## Features